 Early Region 4 (E4) transcripts This TU is found at the 3’-end of the genome and expressed on the anti-sense strand.
 Based on nucleotide position, ORF7 and ORF8 were predicted in this region (1); however, as ORF7 is neither on the anti-sense strand nor transcribed from a promoter in the E4 region, we only classify ORF8 in this TU.
 This is corroborated by our RNA-seq data, showing only one transcript in this region on the anti-sense strand (Figure 9).
 The transcript (TRXPT_28) spans 25192-26247 bp and is spliced at 25701-26055 bp, forming a two-exon transcript.
 The second exon fully matches the predicted ORF8 with 12 extra base pairs at the 3’-end.
 However, we identified a SC 192 bp upstream of the predicted SC in the first exon from which an in-frame protein is encoded.
 We consider this longer isoform (eORF8 – 26.4 kDa, 229 residues) as the genuinely expressed ORF.
 We also identified a canonical PAS 11 bp upstream of TTS (Supplementary Table S2).

-Major Late Transcription Unit (MLTU) or MLP Region transcripts The MLTU transcripts, dominant in the late phase of the AdV infectious cycle, are produced by alternative polyadenylation and splicing of a primary transcript and grouped into five transcript classes (L1-L5).
+MLTU or MLP Region transcripts The MLTU transcripts, dominant in the late phase of the AdV infectious cycle, are produced by alternative polyadenylation and splicing of a primary transcript and grouped into five transcript classes (L1-L5).
 About 13 out of the 23 predicted ORFs in THEV fall within this TU, some of which we have categorized under the E3 TU instead.
 Our RNA-seq data revealed 12 transcripts (TRXPT_8, TRXPT_9, TRXPT_10, TRXPT_11, TRXPT_12, TRXPT_13, TRXPT_14, TRXPT_16, TRXPT_17, TRXPT_18, TRXPT_19, TRXPT_20) in this TU, most of which have the 5’ TPL sequence as in all AdVs.
 However, three transcripts (TRXPT_16, TRXPT_17, TRXPT_18) use a different leader sequence (sTPL), where a different first exon is used instead of the first TPL exon, and TRXPT_20 uses only the third TPL exon (TPL3); see Figure 10.